Southcentral Growers Conference

 Click here to register to attend -

-Friday and Saturday’s sessions are each $25 per day (meals included!) until April 1.
+Friday and Saturday’s sessions are each $25 per day (meals included!) thru March 31.

 Have something you want to share with this growing community?
 Email us at mstoll3@alaska.edu, crestino@alaska.edu or makopp@alaska.edu.